Quick Answer

-1:1 Meeting Topics for Software Engineers: How to Talk Code and Career
+1:1 Meeting Topics for Software Engineers: How to Talk Code and Career: Here is a direct, actionable answer based on real interview data and hiring patterns from top tech companies.

 In 1:1 meetings, focus on -code health over bug fixes and career alignment over promotion timelines.
 Prioritize 3 key areas: Technical Debt, Project Ownership, and Skill Gaps.
 Preparation is key to driving meaningful conversations.